 In an interview with Daniel Johnson, Alexey Tsykarev, from the Centre for Support of Indigenous Peoples in Karelia, maintains that indigenous languages and centuries-old practices need far greater protection.

-“There used to be a lot of wildlife here in my father’s and grandfather’s time: deer, tapir, capybara and peccaries,” explains Asaph, a traditional hunter from the Wapishana indigenous tribe in the Rupununi region of Guyana.
-“There are still some animals in the Kanuku Mountains, but they are harder to find.”
+“There are still some animals in the Kanuku Mountains, but they are harder to find”, explains Asaph, a traditional hunter from the Wapishana indigenous tribe in the Rupununi region of Guyana.
 To help boost wildlife populations, Asaph is now the vice president of his local conservation group and a wildlife ranger.

 In Samoa (Oceania), the term ‘nofotane’ refers to indigenous women who, after marriage, live in their husband’s village with the husband’s family.
 The Fund for Gender Equality project implemented by Samoa Victims Support Group, improved nofotane women’s access to employment and increased their participation within village decision-making bodies.